tharjiha/tharjiha.github.io/README.md

 *The site is constantly being updated as I build new projects and improve existing ones, so check back often for fresh content and features!*

-*This site is only Desktop friendly*
+💻 This site is only Desktop friendly 💻